PaccMann/paccmann_omics/README.md

 `paccmann_omics` is a package to model omic data, with examples for generative models of gene expression profiles and encoded proteins (vector representations).
-For example, see our paper [_PaccMann<sup>RL</sup>: De novo generation of hit-like anticancer molecules from transcriptomic data via reinforcement learning_](https://www.cell.com/iscience/fulltext/S2589-0042(21)00237-6) published in _iScience_
+For example, see our papers:
+- [_PaccMann<sup>RL</sup>: De novo generation of hit-like anticancer molecules from transcriptomic data via reinforcement learning_](https://www.cell.com/iscience/fulltext/S2589-0042(21)00237-6) (_iScience_, 2021).
+In there, we use a denoising, dense VAE to model gene expression profiles from TCGA (code in this repo).
+We then use these encodings to conditionally generate de novo molecules with high predicted efficacy against these cell types.
+- [Data-driven molecular design for discovery and synthesis of novel ligands: a case study on SARS-CoV-2](https://iopscience.iop.org/article/10.1088/2632-2153/abe808) (_Machine Learning: Science and Technology_, 2021).
+In there, we use a denoising, dense VAE to model proteins from UniProt (code in this repo).
+We then use a set of 41 SARS-CoV-2 related proteins to conditionally generate de novo molecules with high predicted binding affinity against these proteins.

 ## Requirements